helldrum/ansible_check/README.md

 ## folder env_vars

 in order to use variable precedence in an organise way
+- check if env vars file are not int env var  root (you should use env folder)
+- check if env var folder have subfolders with env names
-- check if file have at least one variable
+- check if env files have at least one variable
 - check if all variables begin with the prefix 'env_'

 ## file site.yml

 - check if all the includes files exist on the project and not empty
+- check for keys include OR import_tasks OR include_tasks

 ## group var folder

+- check if folder group_var exist (check exiting early if not)
 - check if all the files are not empty
 - check if all the files have at least one variable
 - check if all the file respect the naming convention prefix 'file_name_'